davidboers/kmeans/README.md

 ```

 # `Point` instances

+The library provides the following instances of `Point`:
+- `Point (Double, Double)`, intended for coordinates.
+The distance between two points is the hypotenuse, as determined according to the [Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem).
+- `Point Int`, intended mostly to facilitate other instances involving numerical values.
+- `Point Char`, again intended to facilitate another instance, in this case `Point Text`.
+- `Point Text`, allows clustering of text.
+Distance is determined according to the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).
+- `Point [a]`, allows clustering of lists of anything that with an instance of `Point`.

 If the library doesn't contain an instance of the `Point` class to your needs, feel free to create one.